ReadThe Portobello Bookshop Gift Guide 2025

 · In-margin definitions of words and phrases help you build key vocabulary.

-With its unique global narrative, chronological storytelling and exceptional features, Panorama provides a clear framework to analyse and engage with the changes, continuities, and anomalies in our world’s past—and their impact on the present.
+With its unique global narrative, chronological storytelling and exceptional features, Panorama provides a clear framework to analyze and engage with the changes, continuities, and anomalies in our world’s past—and their impact on the present.

-Praise for first edition:
+Praise for second edition:

 “I think I’ve finally found a world history textbook that is truly “world” in an intelligent and useful way.
 It’s readable, its coverage is very good, and it has a clear analytical framework.
 I particularly like its environmental perspective.” * P. Jestice, College of Charleston, USA *